pip-services/pip-services-docs/content/en/python/commons/config/iconfigurable.md

 linkTitle: "IConfigurable"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
-    An interface to set configuration parameters to an object.
+    An interface used to set configuration parameters to an object.